smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 # Release Notes

+**V1.65:**
+* Added the Repeat option for Custom Apps and Notifications
+* Added the Scroll option for Custom Apps and Notifications
+* Added the Scroll Speed option for Custom Apps and Notifications

 **V1.64:**
 * Added the possibility to select an input text helper as a sensor for the Sensor App Blueprint.
 It's now possible to trigger the automation based on a Text Helper value as well.